run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/configuration/generate-reports-charts-panel-change.md

 5. It’ll be presented the update report of unauthorized CI according to the filter selected.

-Generate impact report of request for change
+Generate impact report of change
 ------------------------------------------------

-This report offers to users the possibility of verifying, in charts, the requests for change through its impact (high, medium, low).
+This report offers to users the possibility of verifying, in charts, the changes through its impact (high, medium, low).

 1. Access the functionality through the main menu Reports \> Incident/Request Management \> Charts and Reports (Panel);